How To Leave a Craft Show Early (without burning bridges)

 Let them know you are extremely sorry and this isn’t the norm for you.
 If you want to be invited back to another one of their shows, you need them to understand that this isn’t typical for you.

-In the unlikely event that you need to leave while the event is still open, be sure you do it as discretely as possible.
-It’s not a very good look for the organizers to have vendors packing up early and you don’t want to cause a commotion.
+If you need to leave while the event is still open, be sure you do it as discretely as possible.
+It’s not a good look for the organizers to have vendors packing up early and you don’t want to cause a commotion.

 Finally understand why your hard work isn't resulting in more sales